szikszail/with-aws-creds/README.md

 with-aws-creds yarn test
 ```

-**NOTE** then when you want to execute a command which has command line arguments in quotes, set the whole command in apostrophs:
+**Note** that when you want to execute a command which has command-line arguments in quotes, set the whole command in apostrophes:

 ```shell
 with-aws-creds "node -e \"console.log(process.env.AWS_ACCESS_KEY_ID)\""